 System administration manual for Unix.
 Discusses ACLs access control lists on AIX and HP-UX versions of Unix, with extended permissions, deny as well as grant permissions/rights.

-Machine learning / backpropogation neural net work recognizing handwritten characters and symbols (gestures): training-based recognizer.
-Multi-stage recognizer: "energy" dynamic features (velocity and accelleration), and 3x3 grid patterns.
+Machine learning / backpropagation neural net work recognizing handwritten characters and symbols (gestures): training-based recognizer.
+Multi-stage recognizer: "energy" dynamic features (velocity and acceleration), and 3x3 grid patterns.

 Guide to PGP public/private key cryptography and PKI

 Collection of reference manuals and papers for Garnet IDE (see other refs) from CMU archive web site as a single publication/reference: includes directory listings.